moshix/3270BBS/README.md

 This is the same code that runs [my Forum3270 BBS](https://www.moshix.tech:3270)

 Just to make it clear, this BBS need to be accessed with an **IBM 3270 terminal emulator**, not Putty, or telnet.
 A web 3270 emulator is included in 3270BBS, but it can also be downloaded separately [here](https://github.com/moshix/web3270)

+This README is for BBS operators who want to install, upgrade and operate 3270BBS.

+Users of the 3270BBS can read the extensive 3270BBS User Guide[here](https://github.com/moshix/3270BBS/blob/main/3270UserGuide.pdf)

 ## Table of Contents